haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 <hr>
-## Setting up the docking with cross-links and the DISVIS-derived interfaces (scenario 3)
+## Setting up the docking with cross-links and the DisVis-derived interfaces (scenario 3)

 For this scenario we will make us of the [expert interface][link-haddock-expert]{:target="_blank"} of the HADDOCK web server: